The Cross of Christ

 "In our world of war and terror, there is nothing more important to contemplate than the cross of Christ.
 May Stott's reflections give us the courage to fight, with all the love within us, the war of the slaughtered Lamb.
 The cross teaches us there is something worth dying for but nothing worth killing for, that we can conquer evil without mirroring it.
 So grab this book and get ready to live real good and get beat up real bad.
 It is the story of our faith."

 "The passion of Paul's statement, 'I am determined to know nothing among you but Jesus Christ and him crucified,' resonates on every page of this classic book on the centrality of the cross.
 What's more, Dr. Stott has validated every word with a life spent in servant leadership."

 "Biblical, clear and cogent are the words that came to mind on first reading this book.
-The passing of time has also made it indisputable that this book is a classic which is profound in a way that few evangelical books have been in recent years.
+The passing of time has also made it indisputable that this book is a classic, which is profound in a way that few evangelical books have been in recent years.
 It is compelling in its simplicity and comprehensive in its grasp of the way in which God conquers our sin, our rebellion, our ghastly evil through the person of Christ.
-Here is truth which is true, not just because it works for me, but because it is grounded in the very being and character of God, revealed and authenticated by him, worked out in the very fabric of our history, and therefore it is truth for all time."
+Here is truth that is true, not just because it works for me but because it is grounded in the very being and character of God, revealed and authenticated by him, worked out in the very fabric of our history, and therefore it is truth for all time."

 "For those who want an evenhanded and robust defense of the penal substitutionary theory of the atonement, John Stott's The Cross of Christ is the benchmark.
 With a deft hand, Stott has given us a classic articulation of this influential, evangelical doctrine that is both vigorous and readable.
 Books like this stand the test of time."